Jamie-Morr/SEM-Group/use-cases/use-case-2.md

-# USE CASE: 2 Produce a Report on the world population of a User choice
+# USE CASE: 2 Produce a Report on the World Population of a User Choice

 ## CHARACTERISTIC INFORMATION